 How are you doing with your New Year's resolutions?

-It was a reminder that this is our life and we have the power to choose how to live it.
-We can choose what we want to accomplish and direct our lives, or govern our lives if you will, because it is a privilege given by God.
-We can build, we can grow, we can fly!
-The sky is the limit!
+We have the power to choose how to live our lives, decide what we want to accomplish and govern our lives, because it is a privilege given by God.
+We can build, grow, we fly!
+And like we say in the US, "The sky's the limit!"

 So I ask the question?